MicrosoftDocs/learn/learn-pr/azure/sustainable-software-engineering-overview/includes/10-optimization.md

 ## Energy

-The energy consumed by your application may vary every time it runs, this change may be something you want to take as an optimization signal, or it may be something you want to control for.
+The energy consumed by your application may vary every time it runs; this change may be something you want to take as an optimization signal, or it may be something you want to control.

 The same application run on different hardware may result in different amounts of energy consumed because of the differences in energy efficiency between the hardware components.

-Because of the energy proportionality principle, the same application run on the same hardware but at different times may result in different amounts of energy consumed because the utilization of the hardware is different between the two runs.
+Because of the energy proportionality principle, the same application run on the same hardware but at different times may result in different amounts of energy consumed, because the utilization of the hardware is different between the two runs.
 That is, the hardware might be running other applications during the second run, and this changes the hardware's overall energy efficiency.

 Overall, though, creating applications that consume less electricity for the same human-perceptible performance and output is a good proxy for carbon reduction.